andreaskth/securing-chrome-extensions/tracking-vuln/README.md

 ![Easter egg at the KTH website](./images/egg_at_kth.png "Easter egg at the KTH website")

-However, every time you visit a website and is greeted by an easter egg, your IP-address and the host, the scheme and the domain of the page is printed in the terminal where you are running the webserver.
+However, every time you visit a website and are greeted by an easter egg, your IP-address and the host, the scheme, and the domain of the page is printed in the terminal where you are running the webserver.
 For example, if you visit `https://www.kth.se/utbildning` then `https://www.kth.se/` is printed along with your IP-address.

 ## How to fix
 The first thing to consider is to not load the images from a third-party provider: this would eliminate the issue altogether.
 Instead you could just bundle the images with the extension.
 Here, we will instead showcase an alternative solution if you for some reason insist on loading the images from a third party provider.